How WMS Software Supports a Superior E-commerce Customer Experience

 Reducing dependence on an ERP also means that you are no longer limited by the performance of the ERP system or held up by other integration bottlenecks.
 Not only does this speed up your delivery, it makes delivery data more transparent and easier to share with the customer.

-Faster fulfillment is a differentiator for e-commerce merchants
+4) Faster fulfilment is a differentiator for e-commerce merchants

 Shoppers expect their order to go as smoothly as possible with no delays or missing items.
 People increasingly want next day, or even same-day delivery, especially in markets where Amazon has made this the new normal.

-Online retailers who can meet that demand for faster fulfillment can gain a competitive advantage in an increasingly crowded e-commerce landscape.
-For merchants who are focussed on multinational expansion, fast fulfillment can help establish a stronger market footprint.
+Online retailers who can meet that demand for faster fulfilment can gain a competitive advantage in an increasingly crowded e-commerce landscape.
+For merchants who are focussed on multinational expansion, fast fulfilment can help establish a stronger market footprint.

 After switching to Bitlog, Skruvat streamlined their warehousing practices and completely automated the customs process.
-This allowed them to improve fulfillment to Norway and lay the foundation for further growth in other markets.
+This allowed them to improve fulfilment to Norway and lay the foundation for further growth in other markets.